Siyabulelamg/Digital-Portfolio/README.md

 I completed the Skills & Interests Quiz, which helped categorize my interests into three main areas: Artistic, Investigative, and Realistic.
 I then reflected on university group projects and part-time jobs to find concrete examples such as when I was responsible for UI design, making me realize that innovation and creativity are one of my top scoring interests.

 **Result**
 I now confidently articulate my strengths in interviews and CVs.
-I’ve learned that soft skills are just as highly important like technical skills, and being able to explain how I’ve used them gives me a competitive edge.
+I’ve learned that soft skills are just as highly important as technical skills.
 I have a better understanding of why I enjoy the things I do and this deeper self-awareness will help me venture into a career that satisfies me.

 ---